oozebyfahad/Process-Management-System-in-C/README.md

 - Priority
 - I/O Instructions (3 sets of 3 integers)
 - Usage

-- Compile the Code: Use a C compiler to compile the code.
+Compile the Code: Use a C compiler to compile the code.

-sh
-Copy code
 gcc -o process_management_system SourceCode.c

 Run the Program: Execute the compiled binary.

-sh
-Copy code
 ./process_management_system

 Follow the Menu Options: The program provides a menu for different operations such as creating processes, displaying status, scheduling, etc.

 Note